-- The level of NIR's ambition vs NPF for legal and RTD&D measures is assessed for 13 MSs and for the majority of them the level is increased (10 and 11 respectively). - For this pair, 21 NIRs contain data regarding policy, and deployment and manufacturing support measures.
-Three measure packages are assessed with high score (Czechia, Germany and Croatia), nine are comprehensive but only one receives a high level impact (Germany).
-An indicator of the increased interest is the fact that 18 NIRs from 21 have an increased ambition level in the comparison with the NPF.
+- The level of NIR's ambition vs NPF for legal and RTD&D measures is assessed for 16 MSs and 15 respectively, and for the majority of them the level is increased (12 in both cases). - For this pair, 24 NIRs contain data regarding policy, and deployment and manufacturing support measures.
+Three measure sets are assessed with high score (Czechia, Germany and Croatia), 11 are comprehensive but only one receives a high level impact (Germany).
+An indicator of the increased interest is the fact that 19 NIRs out of the 24 have an increased ambition level in the comparison with the NPF.